What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 Teaching division using the Concrete Pictorial Abstract (CPA) Approach

-As children work towards the formal written method for division, it is important they understand what is meant by both division as grouping and division as sharing.
+As children work towards the formal written method for division, they must understand what is meant by division as grouping and division as sharing.

 Concrete resources are invaluable for representing this concept.
 Pupils need to understand how numbers can be partitioned and that each digit can be divided by both grouping and sharing.